Skip to main content

 The Big Picture

 The Aid to the Aged, Blind, and Disabled (AABD) program gives cash and medical assistance to some low-income people.
-The program is for persons who are 65 years or older, blind, or disabled and…
+The program is for people who are 65 years or older, blind, or…

 More on Assistance for older adults and people with disabilities